PECOS-packages/PECOS/design/runtime-production-milestone.md

 budget includes injected X operations and outcomes.
 Unsupported gate arities are rejected rather than assigned an unproven bound.

+Opted-in v1 inputs are wire-checked against the admitted singleton subset before entering the general parser, which can panic on non-finite unsupported angles.
-Opted-in v1 inputs are also size/arity/target/budget checked and must canonically round-trip, so preceding inputs cannot grow bookkeeping outside this profile.
+They share the built-in simulator capacity check with v2, preventing automatic growth from recreating persistent state.
+They are size/arity/target/budget checked and must canonically round-trip, so preceding inputs cannot grow bookkeeping outside this profile.
 Only one frame is retained; consumed queues are dropped, with no event history.
 Persistent leakage/preparation sets are bounded by configured qubits.
 Expansion